wechaty/docusaurus/README.md

 ## How To Preview Your changes

-If you want to preview your blog post or changes on locahost, you need to have Jekyll installed in your machine.
+If you want to preview your blog post or changes on localhost, you need to have Jekyll installed in your machine.
 You can follow the [jekyll quickstart](https://jekyllrb.com/docs/) instructions to install jekyll.

 ### 1. Install Jekyll by Hand